Brewsk11/ac-drift-mode/INSTALL.md

 # Drift mode for Assetto Corsa

-Install instructions for packaged mod:
+To install copy contents of `assettocorsa` to Assetto Corsa install directory.

-1. Copy contents of `assettocorsa` to Assetto Corsa install directory.
+Unfortunately Content Manager drag&drop does not work.